BenConstable/phpspec-laravel/README.md

 ## Why this extension?

-This extension allows you to test your objects and classes as you would normally with phpspec, but gives you a Laravel application context to test within, so that you can continue to make use of Laravel's nice features.
+This extension provides you with a bootstrapped Laravel environment when writing your phpspec tests.

 In detail,